georgiy-pruss/Mini-C99-Compiler/README.md

     int e[100] = {0};
     int* f[] = {0,0,0};
     ```
+**note:** Global variables can be only defined, not declared, i.e. if the compiler sees a variable declaration
+(i.e. without initial value), it treats it as a definition with the zero value.
+There cannot be
+multiple declarations and definition of the same variable.

 * **function declaration**; can be used for external functions (see [Library functions](#library-functions))
 and for preliminary declarations of the functions defined later -- it can be necessary